astropy/specreduce/docs/specphot_standards.rst

 Supported Databases
 -------------------

-Probably the best curated database of spectrophotometric calibration data is the `CALSPEC <https://www.stsci.edu/hst/instrumentation/reference-data-for-calibration-and-tools/astronomical-catalogs/calspec>`_ database at `MAST <https://archive.stsci.edu/>`_ (Ref.: `Bohlin, Gordon, & Tremblay 2014 <https://iopscience.iop.org/article/10.1086/677655>`_).
+Probably the most well-curated database of spectrophotometric calibration data is the `CALSPEC <https://www.stsci.edu/hst/instrumentation/reference-data-for-calibration-and-tools/astronomical-catalogs/calspec>`_ database at `MAST <https://archive.stsci.edu/>`_ (Ref.: `Bohlin, Gordon, & Tremblay 2014 <https://iopscience.iop.org/article/10.1086/677655>`_).
 It also has the advantage of including data that extends well into both the UV and the IR.
-The `~specreduce.calibration_data.load_MAST_calspec` function provides a way to easily load CALSPEC data either directly from MAST (https://archive.stsci.edu/hlsps/reference-atlases/cdbs/calspec/) or from a previously downloaded local file.
+The `~specreduce.calibration_data.load_MAST_calspec` function provides a way to easily load CALSPEC data either directly from `MAST` (specifically, https://archive.stsci.edu/hlsps/reference-atlases/cdbs/calspec/) or from a previously downloaded local file.
 Here is an example of how to use it and of a CALSPEC standard that has both UV and IR coverage:

 .. plot::